Skip to content

 Closure and dressing

-I bring the septal mucosa together with absorbable sutures, suture the incision of the columella with fine threads that will be removed in a week.
+I bring the septal mucosa together with absorbable sutures and close the columella incision with fine threads that will be removed in a week.
 I position internal silicone splints to keep the septum in the correct position and apply an external thermoplastic splint molded over the nasal dorsum.
-Micropore complements the immobilization.
+Surgical tape complements the immobilization.

-When the patient desires, or when the clinical indication justifies, I can perform other procedures at the same surgical time:
+When the patient desires, or when clinically recommended, I can perform other procedures at the same surgical time:

 Mentoplasty: balancing the profile